jcast24/mouseweb/README.md

 # mouseweb

+### Summary

+A basic application to help users figure out how to choose a gaming mouse.
+Choosing a gaming mouse depends on the users hand size, grip style, and their preference of shape.

+**Note: This application isn't always going to be perfect, choosing a mouse is always going to be subjective and won't be 1 to 1.
+Use this app to give you an IDEA of what you would like.**

 Overall Project
 - [ ] Implement with DENO 2.0
 - [ ] Once the project is finished, try converting it to TypeScript